Innmind/TimeContinuum/README.md

 echo (string) $clock->now()->timezone(); //+02:00 (when DST applied), otherwose +01:00
 ```

-And if you're given a poin in time via a method parameter but don't know its timezone, you can change it via:
+And if you're given a point in time via a method parameter but don't know its timezone, you can change it via:

 ```php
 use Innmind\TimeContinuum\{